yjg30737/pyqt-transparent-centralwidget-window/README.md

 # pyqt-transparent-centralwidget-window
 PyQt window which can set the QMainWindow as main widget and make central widget of QMainWindow transparent.
 Simply put, frame with no image.

+Frame will be removed when full screen is being activated.

 This module directly inherits the <a href="https://github.com/yjg30737/pyqt-custom-titlebar-window.git">pyqt-custom-titlebar-window</a>.

 ## Requirements